André Weil: Life

-Weil was in Finland when World War II broke out; he had been traveling in Scandinavia since April 1939.
+Weil was in Finland when World War II broke out; he had been travelling in Scandinavia since April 1939.
 His wife Éveline returned to France without him.
 Weil was arrested in Finland at the outbreak of the Winter War on suspicion of spying; however, accounts of his life having been in danger were shown to be exaggerated.
-Weil returned to France via Sweden and the United Kingdom, and was detained at Le Havre in January 1940.
+Weil returned to France via Sweden and the United Kingdom and was detained at Le Havre in January 1940.
 He was charged with failure to report for duty, and was imprisoned in Le Havre and then Rouen.
-It was in the military prison in Bonne-Nouvelle, a district of Rouen, from February to May, that Weil completed the work that made his reputation.
+While Weil was in the military prison in Bonne-Nouvelle, a district of Rouen, from February to May, he completed the work that made his reputation.
 He was tried on 3 May 1940.
 Sentenced to five years, he requested to be attached to a military unit instead, and was given the chance to join a regiment in Cherbourg.
 After the fall of France in June 1940, he met up with his family in Marseille, where he arrived by sea.
 He then went to Clermont-Ferrand, where he managed to join his wife, Éveline, who had been living in German-occupied France.

 In January 1941, Weil and his family sailed from Marseille to New York.
 He spent the remainder of the war in the United States, where he was supported by the Rockefeller Foundation and the Guggenheim Foundation.
-For two years, he taught undergraduate mathematics at Lehigh University, where he was unappreciated, overworked and poorly paid, although he did not have to worry about being drafted, unlike his American students.
+For two years, he taught undergraduate mathematics at Lehigh University, where he was unappreciated, overworked, and poorly paid, although he did not have to worry about being drafted, unlike his American students.
 He quit the job at Lehigh and moved to Brazil, where he taught at the Universidade de São Paulo from 1945 to 1947, working with Oscar Zariski.
 Weil and his wife had two daughters, Sylvie (born in 1942) and Nicolette (born in 1946).
+He had 3 grandchildren, Maia Tellier, Jessica Schwartzman, and Nicolas Sayre.